henrikkurkela/react-project/README.md

 npm run server
 ```

-The backend requires a MySQL server to function.
-Table creation queries can be found in the [server readme](/server/models/README.md) file.
+The backend requires a SQL server to function.
 Database details should be added to the [example.env](example.env) file, which should then be renamed to .env

 Stock photos downloaded from unsplash.com

 ## TODO

+Fifteenth Iteration:

+Documentation:

+- OpenAPI documentation for backend REST API
+- User manual

+## DONE

-Fourteenth Iteration:
+Fourteenth Iteration (16h):

 Functionality: